About This Blog

 4. Teaching and Learning the Skills of Service

-Our children are not being educated in the foundations of a superior service culture.
+Our children do not learn the foundations of a superior service culture.
 In school our children study mathematics, science, history, and languages, but not the essential principles that create value for others.
-By essential principles, I mean appreciating the world from another person’s point of view, deepening partnerships over time, building advocacy, recovering effectively, managing stress, and managing expectations.
+By essential principles, I mean appreciating the world from another person’s point of view.
+This also encompasses deepening partnerships over time, building advocacy, recovering effectively, managing stress, and managing expectations.

 The mindset and skill sets of uplifting service are not just “nice to have” as an augmentation to Singapore’s excellent infrastructure and products.
 Excellent service understanding and behaviors are “vital to have” to keep our country attractive and fulfilling for everyone.

-I am confident that Singapore will continue to improve and that we will get a little more each time we are served, or serving others, in Singapore.
-But this will not be achieved by government policies and investments alone.
-This outcome requires the harnessed passion and compassion of the wonderful people who make up our nation.
+I am confident that Singapore will continue to improve a little more each time we are served, or serving others.
+This will not be achieved by government policies and investments alone.
+To reach this outcome, we need to harness the passion and compassion of the wonderful people who make up our nation.